 • Diseases of the biliary system.

-• Stagnation or impaired excretion of bile secretion.
+• Stagnation or impaired excretion of bile secretions.

-The disease in patients of the younger age group is manifested by a dull pain on the right under the ribs, decreased appetite, bitterness in the mouth, periodic belching with an unpleasant odor, nausea.
+The disease in patients of the younger age category is manifested by dull pain on the right under the ribs, decreased appetite, bitterness in the mouth, periodic belching with unpleasant smell, nausea.
 Pain occurs after eating fatty, spicy foods.
-Also, pain is the result of overeating or excessive physical exertion.
+Pain syndrome is also a consequence of overeating or excessive physical activity.

-The disease in the acute phase is accompanied by joint pain, weakness, fever, discoloration of the skin, headache.
-If such symptoms occur in a child, it is necessary to consult a doctor.
+The disease in the acute phase is accompanied by joint pain, weakness, fever, change in skin color, and headache.
+If such symptoms occur in a child, you should consult a doctor.

-Congenital organ deformity is diagnosed in newborns.
-In this case, the pathology is transmitted from close relatives (mother, father, sibling or sister).
+Congenital organ deformation is diagnosed in newborns.
+In this case, the pathology is transmitted from close relatives (mother, father, sibling).

-In addition, VAD can occur for the following reasons:
+In addition, JP may occur for the following reasons:

-• Taking illicit medications for the expectant mother.
+• Taking prohibited medications by the expectant mother.

 • Active or passive smoking.

-• Diseases (especially chronic) of women during the period of gestation.
+• Diseases (especially chronic) of women during pregnancy.

-The highest risk to the fetus exists before the 13th week of pregnancy, when the digestive organs are laid.
-From the second trimester, the risk of curvature of the gallbladder decreases.
+The highest danger to the fetus exists before the 13th week of pregnancy, when digestive organs.
+From the second trimester, the risk of gallbladder curvature decreases.

 Consequences of the disease

-Complications of IDD depend on how much a change in its shape affects the functionality of the organ.
-If, due to pathology, the outflow of bile is disturbed, then the likelihood of biliary stagnation increases.
-As a result, an inflammatory process may occur, followed by the formation of calculi.
+Complications of DP depend on how much the change in its shape affects the functionality of the organ.
+If the outflow of bile is disrupted due to pathology, then the likelihood of bile stagnation increases.
+As a consequence, there may be inflammatory process with subsequent formation of stones.

-With deformation of the gallbladder, the likelihood of developing peritonitis increases
+When the gallbladder is deformed, the likelihood of developing peritonitis increases

-Due to deformation, there is a risk of prolonged disturbance of blood flow in the biliary system.
-Over time, the likelihood of necrosis of the gallbladder tissue, breakthrough of its walls and flow of bile into the abdominal space increases.
-As a result, peritonitis develops, which is accompanied by general poisoning and impaired functionality of all organs and systems.
+Due to the deformation, there is a risk of long-term disruption of blood flow in the biliary system.
+Over time, the likelihood of necrosis of the gallbladder tissue, rupture of its walls and leakage of bile into the abdominal space increases.
+As a result, peritonitis develops, which is accompanied by general poisoning and disruption of the functionality of all organs and systems.
 If the organ is deformed and the patient develops peritonitis, then he needs urgent help.
 Otherwise, the likelihood of death increases.

 The consequences of deformation are not always so dangerous.
 With labile curvature, there is no need for treatment, since the pathology goes away on its own.
-A similar scenario is possible with congenital deformity, when the child simply outgrows the anomaly and on the next ultrasound the organ again has a normal shape.
+A similar scenario is possible with congenital deformation, when the child simply outgrows the anomaly and at the next ultrasound the organ again has a normal shape.

-Regardless of the type of deformity, the patient's condition must be constantly monitored, otherwise the process may worsen.
+Regardless of the type of deformation, the patient’s condition must be constantly monitored, otherwise the process may worsen.

-Ultrasound is the most popular and informative method for diagnosing abdominal organs.
-This method allows you to identify the deformation of the gallbladder and quickly determine the tactics of treatment.
-Ultrasound examination is safe for pregnant women and children.
+Ultrasound is the most popular and informative method for diagnosing organs abdominal space.
+This method allows you to identify deformation of the gallbladder and quickly determine treatment tactics.
+Ultrasound examinations are safe for pregnant women and children.

 With the help of ultrasound, the curvature of the organ can be viewed from different angles.
-For example, the folds of the bladder are often inconsistent and disappear if the patient stands or strains his stomach during the examination.
-In other cases, similar actions, on the contrary, can provoke bends.
+For example, often the bends of the bladder are not constant and disappear if the patient stands or strains his stomach during the examination.
+In other cases, such actions, on the contrary, can provoke bends.
 That is why ultrasound examination is performed in different positions.

-The biliary organs are examined if there is a suspicion of inflammation, the formation of calculi, the development of a neoplasm, or in case of jaundice with an unexplained origin.
+The biliary organs are examined if there is a suspicion of inflammation, the formation of stones, the development of a neoplasm, or jaundice of unknown origin.

-Normally, the gallbladder looks like an echo-negative mass, which is located on the back surface of the right lobe of the liver.
-Its bottom protrudes from the lower part of the liver by 10-15 mm.
+Normally, the gallbladder looks like an echo-negative formation, which is located on the posterior surface right lobe liver.
+Its bottom protrudes from the lower part of the liver by 10 - 15 mm.
 The length of the organ is from 70 to 100 mm, the width is from 3 to 40 mm.

-With inflammation, its walls become denser, thicker, and the echo structure intensifies.
-The following echoes are manifested: bending, retraction of the walls, violation of the shape and contours of the bubble.
-In the presence of calculi in the cavity of the organ, the echo signal is amplified from the area where the deposition is located.
+When inflamed, its walls become denser, thicker, and the echostructure increases.
+The following echo signs appear: bending, retraction of the walls, disruption of the shape and contours of the bladder.
+If there are stones in the organ cavity, the echo signal from the area where the deposit is located increases.

 Treatment methods

-Congenital curvature of an organ, which is not accompanied by unpleasant symptoms, does not require special therapy.
-Treatment for deformity of the gallbladder is necessary when the patient feels discomfort and pain.
-To completely eliminate the defect, appoint 3 - 4 courses from 10 days to 2 weeks.
+Congenital curvature of the organ, which is not accompanied by unpleasant symptoms, does not require special therapy.
+Treatment for gallbladder deformity is necessary when the patient experiences discomfort and pain.
+To completely eliminate the defect, 3–4 courses are prescribed from 10 days to 2 weeks.
 It is necessary to restore the functionality of the biliary system, relieve pain and inflammation.

-With VSD, the patient must take medication and diet.
+With JP, the patient must take medications and follow a diet

-Many patients are interested in the question of how to treat IDS.
-To do this, the following rules must be followed:
+Many patients are interested in the question of how to treat JP.
+To do this, you must follow the following rules:

-• Observe bed rest in the acute phase of the disease.
+• Maintain bed rest during the acute phase of the disease.

 • Provide sufficient fluid volume.